aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 17. Within unbounded non-nothing, there are infinitely more universes that extend across its entire extent, than those that are a finite subset.
 Only rules/law/processes -based existences can do the former, and arbitrary existences are an example of the latter.

-18. Therefore there is infintessimally small likelihood that our current experience is within a finite arbitrary universe instead of a rules/law/processes -based universe.
+18. Therefore there is infinitesimally small likelihood that our current experience is within a finite arbitrary universe instead of a rules/law/processes -based universe.

 19. However suppose there could be arbitrary-like rules-based universes, similar in nature to random number generators.

 20. The regular rules-based universes are infinitely more amenable to creating our very regular-seeming present experience than a rules-based universe which is completely random.

-21. Therefore there is infintessimally small likelihood that our current experience is within an infinite, irregular rules-based universe.
+21. Therefore there is infinitesimally small likelihood that our current experience is within an infinite, irregular rules-based universe.

 22. Our present experience is in an infinite regular rules/law/processes -based universe.